-• If your image stream tag points to a Docker image tag, you need to understand how that Docker image tag is updated.
-For example, a Docker image tag docker.io/ruby:2.5 points to a v2.5 ruby image, but a Docker image tag docker.io/ruby:latest changes with major versions.
-So, the Docker image tag that a image stream tag points to can tell you how stable the image stream tag is.

-• If your image stream tag follows another image stream tag instead of pointing directly to a Docker image tag, it is possible that the image stream tag might be updated to follow a different image stream tag in the future.
-This change might result in picking up an incompatible version change.
+- If your image stream tag points to a Docker image tag, you need to understand how that Docker image tag is updated.
+For example, a Docker image tag docker.io/ruby:2.4 will probably always point to a v2.4 ruby image.
+But, a Docker image tag docker.io/ruby:latest will probably change with major versions.
+So, the Docker image tag that a image stream tag points to can tell you how stable the image stream tag will be, if you choose to reference it. - If your image stream tag follows another image stream tag (it does not point directly to a docker image tag), it is possible that the image stream tag will be updated to follow a different image stream tag in the future.
+Again, this could result in picking up an incompatible version change.